pfitchen0/bare-bones-stm32g0xx/tutorials/blink/README.md

 We'll also need to define a simple delay function to use between turning the LED on/off so that we can actually see it blink (humans can't really tell if a light is flickering beyond ~30Hz).
 We write for loop that does nothing for a large number of iterations:

 ```
-void delay(volatile uint32_t iterations) {
+void DelayIterations(uint32_t iterations) {
     while (iterations != 0) {
         iterations--;
     }
 }
 ```

 Now we can put it all together!
 First, configure PC6 as an output at the start of our `main` function by writing to the `RCC_IOPENR` followed by the `GPIOC_MODER` register.
 Then we can enter an infinite while loop and toggle the LED on/off by writing to the `GPIOC_ODR` register, calling our `delay` function in between.
-For convenience (and to test that we can indeed use global/static variables and constants), I defined a default number of delay iterations in the `kDelayIterations` variable.
-Putting it all together, here is our `blink.c` file(!):
+For convenience (and to test that we can indeed use global/static variables and constants), I defined a default number of delay iterations in the `kBlinkDelayIterations` variable.
+Putting it all together, here is our `main.c` file(!):

 ```
 #define RCC_IOPENR 0x40021034
 #define GPIOC_MODER 0x50000800
 #define GPIOC_ODR 0x50000814

-static const unsigned int kDelayIterations = 1000000;
+static const unsigned int kBlinkDelayIterations = 1000000;

 void delay(volatile unsigned int iterations) {
     while (iterations != 0) {